wp-plugins/backwpup/readme.txt

 = 1.1.0 =
 * added fuction to check/update job settings
 * added no ajax bucket list to job page
+* changed error handling a bit and remove PHP errors that can't handeld.
+* fixed problem with not compiled --enable-memory-limit in php

 = 1.0.10 =
 * fix  "Undefined index: dbshortinsert"